alexgarabt/sort-algorithms/README.md

     2.1- Class with type of algorithms, (algorithm.typeAlgorithm).
     3- Class random array generator, (data.RandomIntArray).
     4- Class with the basic data to anlyze time complexity, (data.Data).
+    5- Class contains the different data, (data.DataSet).
+    6- Class to write data as csv files, (csv.CsvWriterSimple).
-    5- Package test is for test the sort methods.
+    7- Package test is for test the sort methods.
         * (test/ArraySorterSelector) Class contais the function contains the sort method to test.
         * (test/ArraySorterTest) is the actual class with the tests use the method in ArraySorter.